Yatala, Queensland: Transport

-Yatala is linked to both Beenleigh and Ormeau railway stations by bus routes 728 and 729, operated by Surfside Buslines.
+Yatala is linked to both Beenleigh and Ormeau railway stations by bus routes 728 and 729, operated by Kinetic Gold Coast.
+There are no buses serving the western side of the suburb.
+However, bus routes 565 and 566 can be accessed from Windaroo by crossing the Bannockburn Bridge at the end of Paterson Road.
+There is also a public boat ramp allowing access to the Albert River, located beneath the bridge on the eastern bank.

 Attractions

 Yatala is home to the Yatala Pie Shop which claims to have been "a landmark in the Yatala area" for "more than 130 years" As of 2011.
 The restaurant is considered a common stop-over for travellers between Brisbane and the Gold Coast.